All trees on the page are members of the Asterids group of flowering plants.

 Also known as Raywood Ash, it is a subspecies (ssp) of the Narrow-leaved Ash (Fraxinus augustifolia).

-Similar to the Common Ash, but with leaves that turn a deep claret colour in the autumn.
+Similar to the Common Ash, but with leaves that turn a deep claret colour in autumn.

 Single Leaf Ash